 Is React js suitable for building complex apps?

-React.js lends support from external server-side rendering architecture such as Redux and Flux along with SSR frameworks like Next.js.
-Its code management capabilities makes it easier to build complex yet interactive single-page applications, giving it an edge over other technologies.
+React.js lends support from external server-side rendering architecture such as Redux and Flux, along with SSR frameworks like Next.js.
+Its code management capabilities make building complex yet interactive single-page applications easier, giving it an edge over other technologies.

 Is Svelte js suitable for building complex apps?

-User experience is one vital element in choosing the right framework for your project.
+User experience is crucial in choosing the proper framework for your project.
 It aims to provide positive experiences that keep users loyal to the product or brand.
 Additionally, a meaningful user experience allows you to define customer journeys on your website that are most conducive to business success.

 React js’s way of delivering the best user-experience

-React gives you the opportunity to build a user-friendly, ultra-fast application, giving it an edge over other frameworks.
-Its rendering capabilities boosts the loading speed of web pages that further translates into a smooth user experience.
-Furthermore, the community and Facebook actively participates in rolling out updates that focus on its functionality and inclusion of business logic.the community and Facebook.
+React allows you to build a user-friendly, ultra-fast application, giving it an edge over other frameworks.
+Its rendering capabilities boost web pages’ loading speed, further translating into a smooth user experience.
+Furthermore, the community and Facebook actively participate in rolling out updates that focus on its functionality and inclusion of business logic.

 Svelte’s ability to give the best user experience

-Svelte allows you to build lightweight applications that accelerate the page speed and instantly displays content.
-It also removes the middle-stage loading of virtual structure/DOM to support modern, component-based user interfaces design.
-It makes the framework more likely to give better user experience and rapid response time.
+Svelte allows you to build lightweight applications that accelerate the page speed and instantly display content.
+It also removes the middle-stage loading of virtual structure/DOM to support modern, component-based user interface design.
+It makes the framework more likely to give a better user experience and rapid response time.

 In our experience, it’s even more important when your team doesn’t have time to learn a new framework or technology.
 Having said that, let’s uncover whether React and Svelte offer rapid development or not.